Waztom/xchem-CAR/README.md

 ## <a name="InstallDocker"></a>Install Docker

-First you'll need Docker Desktop (or the relevent Docker Engine on Linux) you can find the appropriate download at: https://www.docker.com/get-started and specifically for Ubuntu, instructions at: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04
+First you'll need Docker Desktop (or the relevant Docker Engine on Linux) you can find the appropriate download at: https://www.docker.com/get-started and specifically for Ubuntu, instructions at: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04

 ## <a name="InstallDockerCompose"></a>Install Docker Compose